dejan2609/tutorial-swarm-storm/README.md

 			$LABELS \
 		    --cluster-store \
 		    zk://$ZOOKEEPER_SERVERS\"" \
-		| sudo tee /etc/default/docker
+		| tee /etc/default/docker

 		# restart the service to apply new options:
-		# in principle, a simple
-		#   sudo service docker restart
+		service docker restart
-		# should suffice, but sometimes it does not, so do this to make sure:
-		sudo service docker stop
-		sudo rm -r /var/lib/docker/network # see issue 17083; https://github.com/docker/docker/issues/17083
-		sudo service docker start

 		# make this machine join the Docker Swarm cluster:
 		docker run -d --restart=always swarm join --advertise=$PRIVATE_IP:2375 zk://$ZOOKEEPER_SERVERS
 5. It is now time to shut down the machine

 		sudo shutdown -h now
-and **take a snapshot** of it.
+and take a snapshot of it.
-6. Now launch two more machines from this image (snapshot), providing the following as an init/customisation script:
+6. Now launch two more machines (`Ubuntu 2` and `Ubuntu 3`) from the snapshot image, providing the following as an init/customisation script:

 		/bin/bash /etc/init.sh \
-			zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com
+			zk1.cloud,zk2.cloud,zk3.cloud
+**Note:** If you are using OpenStack, you can provide the script as *customisation script*.
+In AWS, it is called *user data*.
-7. Restart the machine you have taken the image from and execute the following:
+7. Restart the machine you have taken the snapshot of (`Ubuntu 1`), connect to it and execute the following:

 		/bin/bash /etc/init.sh \
-			zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com \
+			zk1.cloud,zk2.cloud,zk3.cloud \
 			manager
 This will set up a Swarm worker on this machine and will also label it as the Swarm manager.
-8. Now set your DNS in such a way that the first hostname in the list (`zk1...`) points towards `Ubuntu 1` and the other two hostnames (`zk2...` and `zk3...`) point towards the other two machines you just started.
+8. Now set up your DNS in such a way that the first hostname in the list (`zk1...`) points towards the manager on `Ubuntu 1` and the other two hostnames (`zk2...` and `zk3...`) point towards the other two machines you just started, i.e. `Ubuntu 2` and `Ubuntu 3`.
+Also have `manager.swarm.baqend.com` and `manager.swarm` resolved to the public and private IP addresses of `Ubuntu 1`, respectively.
 9. Finally, configure your security settings to allow connections between the machines on ports  `2181`, `2888`, `3888` (ZooKeeper), `2375` (Docker Swarm) and `6627` (Storm, remote topology deployment).
-If you want to visit the Storm UI from the outside, you'll also have to open port `8080`.
+If you want to visit the Storm UI from the outside, you'll also have to make `manager.swarm.baqend.com:8080` open to the world.

 Time to get to the interesting stuff!